-- Small-cap stocks outperformed large-cap stocks over the 1926-2019 period: a hypothetical investment of \$1 in small-cap stocks grew to nearly \$40,000 by the end of 2019, and a hypothetical investment of \$1 in large-cap stocks grew to less than \$10,000 by the end of 2019.85 - Both of the equity series in Exhibit 2.2 significantly outperformed the bond and bill series in Exhibit 2.3.
+- Small-cap stocks outperformed large-cap stocks over the 1926-2020 period: a hypothetical investment of \$1 in small-cap stocks grew to nearly \$42,000 by the end of 2020, and a hypothetical investment of \$1 in large-cap stocks grew to nearly \$11,000 by the end of 2020.88 - Both equity series in Exhibit 2.2 significantly outperformed the bond and bill series in Exhibit 2.3.

 Over the long-term, smaller stocks tend to outperform larger stocks.
-This is known as the "size effect", and is discussed in greater detail in Chapter 7, "Company Size and Return".86
+This is known as the "size effect" and is discussed in greater detail in Chapter 7, "Company Size and Return".89

-83 For detailed descriptions of how to use monthly SBBI[®] data to calculate index values over any time horizon, see Chapter 5, "Annual Returns and Indexes".
+86 For detailed descriptions of how to use monthly SBBI[®] data to calculate index values over any time horizon, see Chapter 5, "Annual Returns and Indexes".

-84 Each hypothetical \$1 investment is made on December 31, 1925, at midnight.
+87 Each hypothetical \$1 investment is made on December 31, 1925, at midnight.

-85 Pre-calculated index values for the growth of \$1 as of each month-end over the January 1926-December 2019 time horizon for each of the seven SBBI® series are presented in table format in the 2020 SBBI® Yearbook at: https://duffandphelps.onfastspring.com/books.
+88 Pre-calculated index values for the growth of \$1 as of each month-end over the January 1926-December 2020 time horizon for each of the seven SBBI® series are presented in table format in the 2021 SBBI® Yearbook at: dpcostofcapital.com/stocks-bonds-bills-inflation-sbbi-yearbook.

-86 "Size Premia" are often used in the development of discount rates for use in discounted cash-flow (DCF) models to value a business, business ownership interest, security, or intangible asset.
-The CRSP Deciles Size Study and Risk Premium Report Study, both of which provide size premia and other risk premia based upon data licensed from the Center for Research in Security Prices (CRSP) at the University of Chicago Booth School of Business, are fully available in the Duff & Phelps online Cost of Capital Navigator platform at dpcostofcapital.com.
-CRSP[®] is a registered trademark and service mark of Center for Research in Security Prices, LLC and has been licensed for use by Duff & Phelps, LLC.
-The Duff & Phelps publications and services are not sponsored, sold or promoted by CRSP[®], its affiliates or its parent company.
+89 "Size Premia" are often used in the development of discount rates for use in discounted cash-flow (DCF) models to value a business, business ownership interest, security, or intangible asset.
+The CRSP Deciles Size Study and Risk Premium Report Study, both of which provide size premia and other risk premia based upon data licensed from the Center for Research in Security Prices (CRSP) at the University of Chicago Booth School of Business, are fully available in the D&P/Kroll online Cost of Capital Navigator platform at dpcostofcapital.com.
+CRSP® is a registered trademark and service mark of Center for Research in Security Prices, LLC and has been licensed for use by D&P/Kroll.
+The D&P/Kroll publications and services are not sponsored, sold or promoted by CRSP®, its affiliates or its parent company.
 To learn more about CRSP, visit www.crsp.com.

-Exhibit 2.2: Using Index Values to Measure the Relative Performance of the SBBI[®] Large-Cap Stock and SBBI[®] Small-Cap Stock Series; 1926-2019 (Year-end 1925 = \$1.00)
+Exhibit 2.2: Using Index Values to Measure the Relative Performance of the SBBI[®] Large-Cap Stock and SBBI[®] Small-Cap Stock Series; 1926-2020 (Year-end 1925 = \$1.00)

 Source of underlying data: Morningstar, Inc. Used with permission.
 All rights reserved.
-Calculations by Duff & Phelps.
+Calculations by D&P/Kroll.
 Asset classes represented by the following Ibbotson Associates (IA) Stocks, Bonds, Bills, and Inflation[®] (SBBI[®]) series: (i) Large-Cap Stocks: IA SBBI[®] US Large Stock TR USD Ext, (ii) Small-Cap Stocks: IA SBBI[®] US Small Stock TR USD.
 For a detailed description of the SBBI[®] series, see Chapter 3, "Description of the Basic Series".
 "Stocks, Bonds, Bills, and Inflation" and "SBBI" are registered trademarks of Morningstar, Inc. All rights reserved.
 Used with permission.

-Exhibit 2.3 illustrates the growth of \$1 invested in each of the SBBI[®] long-term corporate bonds (approximately 20 years maturity), long-term government bonds (approximately 20 years maturity), intermediate-term government bonds (approximately 5 years maturity), 30-day U.S. Treasury bills, and inflation series over the over the time horizon 1926 through 2019 (94 years total).87
+Exhibit 2.3 illustrates the growth of \$1 invested in each of the SBBI[®] long-term corporate bonds (approximately 20 years maturity), long-term government bonds (approximately 20 years maturity), intermediate-term government bonds (approximately 5 years maturity), 30-day U.S. Treasury bills, and inflation series over the over the time horizon 1926 through 2020 (95 years total).90